An Open Letter to the Architects of Illusion

 For the leaders still interested in substance over theater, here’s the operational shift that separates architects from actors.

-The Quarterly Circle Audit:
+1. The Quarterly Circle Audit

-10% visionaries (big-picture thinkers, pattern-matchers, market readers)
+10% Visionaries — Big-picture thinkers, pattern-matchers, market readers

-80% operators (people actively building, shipping, measuring, iterating)
+80% Operators — People actively building, shipping, measuring, iterating

-10% wildcards (outside your industry, different perspectives, creative chaos)
+10% Wildcards — Outside your industry, different perspectives, creative chaos

-Most illusionist circles are 80% visionaries, 15% yes-men, and 5% whoever paid the most.
 If everyone in your room has a podcast but no one has a P&L, you’re in a content club, not a strategic council.

-The Credit Audit:
+2. The Credit Audit

 Named a specific team member’s contribution